Charles130-Anderson/alx-backend-user-data/0x00-ES6_basic/README.md

 The tasks are organized in separate files within the project directory, facilitating clear implementation and testing of each ES6 feature.

 ---

-This format provides a structured and clear overview of the project, outlining its objectives, resources, environment setup, and task details in a concise manner.